Bandstand, Aberystwyth

-This project uses photography to understand how people think about independence in Wales, Scotland and Catalonia.
+This exhibition was the first related to our ongoing project that uses photography to understand how people think about independence in Wales, Scotland and Catalonia.

 For these nations, becoming independent would mean leaving the state which they are currently a part of (the UK and Spain) and becoming a state in their own right.